KhanLewis/Norse-Mythology-For-Kids/README.md

   * Once on settings navigate down to the pages tab.
   * Click on the branch option and select "main", then click save.
   * Wait for a couple of minutes, and you should see a message saying your site is live with the URL.

+## Gitpod:
+* This site was also viewed via a browser using Gitpod, these are the steps I took:
+  * open your chosen repository within github.
+  * At the top of the repository press the gitpod button.
+  * Once loaded in to gitpod within the terminal type "python3 -m http.server"
+  * wait for the pop up in the bottom right hand corner of Gitpod.
+  * click the open browser option and it will redirect you to your webpage.

 ---
 ## **Live website URL**